mkao823/Group8Project/readme.md

 - History to see past purchases
 - User Profile to edit information
 - Buy item with fake paying method
-- Add a new listing
+- Add a new listing: William Tran
 - Find Item
 - Add to Cart: Michael Kao
-- See All Items Available from All of the Sellers
+- See All Items Available from All of the Sellers: William Tran
-- Filter by Categories
+- Filter by Categories: William Tran

 ## Additional Requirements
 - Remove from cart: Michael Kao